ramezanpour/ramezanpour.net/_posts/2022-07-10-how-to-solve-wayland-and-hidpi-issues.md

 categories: linux
 ---

 Since I joined my current company, I had been using a 2020 Macbook Pro.
 To be honest, I was totally satisfied with that laptop as it was super stable.
-But the main reason I chose a Mac rather than Linux when I joined was because of the fact that at the time I joined the company, they were offerring Dell Latidudes for Linux which are (in my opinion) not the best choices.
+But the main reason I chose a Mac rather than Linux when I joined was because of the fact that at the time I joined the company, they were offering Dell Latidudes for Linux which are (in my opinion) not the best choices.
 Recently, the company announced that in addition to Dell laptops they have started to offer ThinkPad laptops for Linux users as well!
 So, without thinking further I requested it :)

 ## Diffrent scale for each monitor

 After receiving the new laptop, it took me a few days to configure it the way I want.
 At first, I had some issues with multiple monitor configurations and settings.
 The problem was I couldn't set different scale factors for each monitor separately.
 When trying to do so, it was applying the last configuration to all of my monitors instead of keeping each configuration separated.
 I researched a lot about it and and realized that I had to activate the "Fractional Scaling" to be able to have separated configs for each monitor even if I didn't want to use the actual fractional scaling feature.

-So, if you want to set different scaling presentage for each monitors, you need to activate "Fractional Scaling" just like the following:
+So, if you want to set different scaling percentage for each monitors, you need to activate "Fractional Scaling" just like the following:

 ![Fractional scaling option in GNOME Control Center](/assets/images/wayland_fractional_sclaing.png){:style="margin:
 0px auto;"}